sanjaygodiya/Coursera_Capstone/README.md

 ##### 1.3.
 Interest

-New investors who is looking to start a new restaurant business or existing business holders who is looking to expand their footprints in other neighborhoods of Bangalore
+New investors who are looking to start a new restaurant business or existing business holders who are looking to expand their footprints in other neighborhoods of Bangalore